HabibAlizade/Project/README.md

 There is also svm.py module which tests the SVM on MNIST dataset and gives a pretty much satisfying accuracy score !

+The mnist.pkl.gz is the mnist dataset that is pickled.

 The other files are pretty much self-explanatory.